tytydraco/yessleep/out/My_neighbor_celebrated_Halloween_on_Christmas_it_didnt_end_well.md

 The incident with Billy's aunt wasn't widely publicized, and I can't find any reference to it online.
 After no family members showed up to claim the aunt's body, I suspect the police had the story killed.
 Probably, they were embarrassed that they'd never investigated Billy's behavior despite some of his neighbors calling about it.
 Coverups like that were common back then.
 Hell, they're still pretty common now.

-Now that I have a foot in the grave and am regarded as senile by most of my caretakers and family, I have no scruples telling all this tell to random strangers online.
+Now that I have a foot in the grave and am regarded as senile by most of my caretakers and family, I have no scruples telling all this to random strangers online.
 I've had a complicated relationship with Christmas since the incident with Billy.
 I've been going through the motions each year, for the sake of my grandchildren and great grandchildren, putting on a happy face.

 But I don't really believe in Christmas's promise of life after death.
 Or Halloween's for that matter.
 We all die.
 We all turn to dust.
 I've accepted that.
 Seeing Billy's aunt maybe put that attitude in me--that there was no actual dignity in death, nothing special or holy about it.
 Don't let the holidays fool you.